imanif/hashicorp-interview/assignment.md

 ### What is the difference between push, pull, and fetch?

-- `git push` - sent changes from a local branch to a remote repo
+- `git push` - sends changes from a local branch to a remote repo
-- `git fetch` - get changes from a remote repo into your tracking branch
+- `git fetch` - gets changes from a remote repo into your tracking branch
-- `git pull` - will get changes from a remote branch into your tracking branch and merge them into a local branch
+- `git pull` - gets changes from a remote branch into your tracking branch and merges them into a local branch

 `git push` takes your current branch, and checks to see whether or not there is a tracking branch for a remote repository connected to it.
 If so, your changes are taken from your branch and pushed to the remote branch.
 This is how code is shared with a remote repository, you can think of it as "make the remote branch resemble my local branch".
 This will fail if the remote branch has diverged from your local branch: if not all the commits in the remote branch are in your local branch.
 When this happens, your local branch needs to be synchronized with the remote branch with git pull or git fetch and git merge.

-`git fetch` again takes our current branch, and checks to see if there is a tracking branch.
+`git fetch` takes your current branch, and checks to see if there is a tracking branch.
 If so, it looks for changes in the remote branch, and pulls them into the tracking branch.
 It does not change your local branch.
-To do that, you'll need to do `git merge origin/master` (for the "master" branch) to merge those changes into your branch - probably also called "master".
+To do that, use `git merge origin/master` (for the "master" branch) to merge those changes into your branch - probably also called "master".

 `git pull` does a `git fetch` followed immediately by `git merge`.
 This is often what you desire to do, but some prefer to use git fetch followed by git merge to make sure they understand the changes they are merging into their branch before the merge happens.